 #9 Flea comb

 To keep your dog clean and healthy, regularly flea combing is essential, regardless of whether they have fleas or not.
 Ensure the flea comb has narrow teeth that will remove eggs and larvae.
-To avoid too much pain for your chi, you may need a wider tooth comb first.
+To avoid too much pain for your chi, you may need a wide tooth comb first.
 Most dogs will enjoy the process of being combed.
 Have a cup of soapy water ready to dip the comb in if you find a flea.
 The soapy film will prevent them escaping and make sure they drown.
-I put a couple of drops of Tea Tree oil in as well.

 #10 Brewer’s yeast

 Ingesting Brewer’s yeast will make your dog repulsive to fleas.
 Add a small spoonful to food for a non-toxic flea-preventing solution.
-Make sure to visit your vet to determine the correct dosage for the size and weight of your dog.
 We have started home cooking for our dogs, and add Brewer’s yeast to their food.
 It also contains essential minerals and vitamin E. We use this for our dogs.
+You can buy Brewers Yeast from Aniforte